andresguevara99/AniRecsBot/README.md

 After downloading the code you're going to want to go to [discord dev](https://discord.com/developers/docs/intro) and register your own bot.
 Once you do this you can get your own token which can then be stored as the variable `DISCORD_TOKEN` in an .env file

 Secondly, within the repl workspace you want to run your code and retrieve the flask URL.
-This URL will be the on you ping on **uptimerobot**
+This URL will be the one you ping on **uptimerobot**

 Once this is setup, and you can see the individual pings from *uptimerobot* you want to add your bot to a discord guild within the developer portal